 Below you will find a selection of valuable resources that will answer many questions Canadians have about vaccine safety, such as the process in which vaccines are regulated and monitored, the adverse effects of vaccines, how vaccines are made, whether or not vaccines cause autism in children and much more.

-- How are vaccines made and licensed in Canada? – The Public Health Agency of Canada
+- How vaccines are monitored in Canada? – The Public Health Agency of Canada

-- Are vaccines safe? – The Public Health Agency of Canada
+- Vaccine Safety – The Public Health Agency of Canada

 - A parent’s guide to immunization information on the internet – Caring for Kids